rmaksym1/hibernate-relations-hw/checklist.md

-## The first and the most important rule: DO NOT COMMIT YOUR REAL DB CREDENTIALS
-Better commit some common credentials.
+хз## The first and the most important rule: DO NOT COMMIT YOUR REAL DB CREDENTIALS Better commit some common credentials.
 For example, for the password field: `1234` or `password` or `root`, etc.

 # Common mistakes